 If your first few lines look really awkward (mine usually do), try to leave them alone for now and just keep writing.
 Very often, the next few lines will spark new ideas that will show you how to go back later and make the whole thing work better.
-But don’t get caught up in fixing it yet!
+Seriously, don’t get caught up in fixing everything just yet!

 While you are drafting, there are no bad ideas.
-In reality, of course, there are plenty of bad ideas but it’s hard to know the good from the bad before they are written, so for now you should pretend that every idea might be a good one.
+In reality, of course, there are plenty of bad ideas but it’s hard to know the good from the bad before they are written, so for now you should presume that every idea might be a good one.
 Write them all down no matter how dumb they may seem; you can sort out the junk later and use the good parts!

 If a song just isn’t coming together, don’t beat your head against your desk; take a break and do something else for a while.
-A lot of creative work goes on at the subconscious level, so some part of your brain will keep turning the ideas over while you are doing your math homework, brushing your dog, baking cookies, or whatever you do to relax.
+A lot of creative work goes on at the subconscious level, so a part of your brain will keep mulling on your musical ideas while you are doing your math homework, brushing your dog, baking cookies, or whatever else you do to relax.
 I think I baked about 30 apple pies while writing songs for my last album!
-My wife thought I had gone insane but she appreciated the pie.
+My wife thought I had gone crazy, but she appreciated the pie.

 Step 5: Revise

-Read your lyrics out loud while keeping rhythm with your body; do any lines break your rhythm or just sound odd?
+Read your lyrics out loud while keeping rhythm with your body; do any of the words “break” your rhythm or just sound strange?
 Try finding another way to say the same thing.
 If you just can’t make a word “fit” properly in a line, maybe a synonym will work.
-Note, however, that sometimes you may want a word or phrase to “stick out” of the rhythm for emphasis; and a to0-perfect rhythm and meter may start to sound boring after a while.
+Note, however, that sometimes you may want a word or phrase to break the rhythm for emphasis; and a to0-perfect rhythm and meter may start to sound boring after a while.

 Try singing your song in a completely different way than you first imagined it.
 If you conceived it as a rap song, try singing it as a country song or a slow romantic ballad.
 Try singing it like Ray Charles or Justin Bieber.
-(My wife suggests doing this when other people are NOT nearby…) As weird as it sounds, I find that new and better lyrics often come when I try singing in a different style or voice.
+(Maybe do this when other people are NOT nearby…) As weird as it sounds, I find that new and better lyrics often come when I try singing in a different style or voice.

 I am a bit hesitant about this next idea.
-If (and only if) your ego can take it, figure out whom you can ask for honest, thoughtful feedback about your work.
-Most people are reluctant to criticize (these are the ones who say “Oh, it’s very nice”) but a few friends will tell you what they really think if you ask seriously.
+If (and only if) your ego can take it, consider whom you can ask for honest, thoughtful feedback about your work.
+Most people are reluctant to criticize (these are the ones who say “Oh, it’s very nice,” to everything) but a few friends will tell you what they really think if you ask seriously.
 Listen to what they say and consider it.
 Note that you do not have to agree with what they say, nor do you have to take their advice: after all, they may be wrong.
 But you should listen.

 If you can, come back multiple times for another look at your work.
 The more time you allow for revision, the better your work will probably be.
-I usually spend more time on this step than on all the rest combined.
+In my own songs, I usually spend more time on revision than on all the rest combined.

 Step 6: Publish

-There are plenty of ways to share your work: school magazines, live shows, YouTube, CD’s (surprisingly cheap nowadays), etc. Be creative.
+There are plenty of ways to share your work: school magazines, live shows, YouTube, CD’s (surprisingly cheap to make nowadays), etc. Be creative.

 If you’re too intimidated to perform your own music, maybe someone else will do it for you.
 There’s probably a garage band somewhere near you that would be happy to have some original music to play.
-Bear in mind the way they play it will probably be different from the way you heard it in your head.
+The way they play it may be very different from the way you heard it in your head.
 That’s okay; it’s called collaboration.

-I suggest you share a song “live” a bunch of times before you commit it to a published recording.
-This allows you to go back and revise it some more if you want.
+I suggest you share a song “live” a bunch of times before you commit to a published recording.
+This allows you to go back and revise the song some more if you want.
 Once it’s on the web or a CD, it’s harder to change things.

-You may be amazed at how much your audience loves a song you think is totally dumb, so get a second opinion before tossing it in the “fail” pile.
+You may be amazed at how much your audience might love a song you think is totally dumb, so get a second opinion before tossing a song in the “fail” pile.
 I once wrote a really awful song about boogers and people still ask for it all the time… Of course, the opposite may also be true: you pour your heart and soul into a song and it flops with the audience.
 Don’t take it personally, just keep writing.

 One cool thing when we write about science is that the topic and vocabulary are usually pretty well defined for us.
-If you don’t already have a list of the key vocabulary, check your science book or ask your teacher.
-The hardest part about science songs is that you can’t just make stuff up.
-It’s okay to put some gibberish lines in the lyrics while you’re drafting, but during revision you should try to replace lines that say things like, “A cell is a shell that smells like a bell.”
-Even worse is to use vocabulary incorrectly, so check your definitions if you’re not sure.
-I get stuff wrong all the time, but I have friends who know more than I do and I always get a second opinion before I publish.
+If you don’t already have a list of the key vocabulary terms for the topic, check your science textbook or ask your teacher.
+The hardest part about science songs is that you can’t just make stuff up; it’s got to be correct!
+Do some research before you write, and then show your work to someone who knows the subject well enough to catch your mistakes.

 The biggest trick here is to choose (and stay on) a suitable topic without going too broad or too narrow.
 If you want to write about the American Revolution, for example, maybe you should choose one specific aspect of it.
-One of my workshop groups wrote a good song that was just about the Stamp Act.
-Another approach is to tell about the whole thing, but from the perspective of one individual.
+One of my workshop groups wrote a pretty good song that was just about taxation without representation.
+Another approach is to tell about a big event, but from the perspective of one individual.

-For a complex math procedure, first write the steps of the operation without worrying about rhyme or meter.
+For a complex math procedure, first write in words the steps of the operation without worrying about rhyme or meter.
 Then go back and see if you can paraphrase the steps in a way that fits a rhythm.
 Story problems are good for writing about math, especially if it’s a compelling story!

 Two problems here: first, it has been done and done.
 Second, it’s such a broad topic.
-If you must write a song for your beloved, try comparing them to something novel (You’re the ketchup on my fries/The whipped cream on my pumpkin pies) or, as would a good novelist, find a “telling detail” that implies, rather than states, important things about the beloved or the relationship.
-When Ingrid Michaelson sings, “I’ll buy you Rogaine when you start losing all your hair,” this tells us in a subtle but powerful way that not only is she willing to run mundane errands for her beloved, but also that she’s in this for the long haul, even though she knows her beloved will not always be young and beautiful.
+If you must write a song for your beloved, try comparing them to something novel (You’re the ketchup on my fries/The whipped cream on my pumpkin pies) or, as would a good novelist, find a “telling detail” that shows, rather than tells, something important about the beloved or the relationship.
+When Ingrid Michaelson sings, “I’ll buy you Rogaine when you start losing all your hair,” she shows us that not only is she willing to run mundane errands for her beloved, but also that she’s in it for the long haul even though she knows her beloved will not always be young and beautiful.
 That’s a lot to say in one line!
 Plus it does not sound all sappy and embarrassing the way so many love songs do.

-If this description makes writing look like a clean, linear process, you should know that in practice most writers jump back and forth between the steps (or skip them entirely) quite a lot.
+If this description makes writing lyrics look like a clean, linear process, you should know that in practice most writers jump back and forth between the steps (or skip them entirely) quite a lot.
 As you draft, you may find you need to go back and fiddle with your topic; you may perform a song and then realize you need to go back and revise or even replace a whole verse.
-As with all creative endeavors, songwriting is a messy, imprecise craft, so please use my process as a starting point but don’t feel beholden to it.
+As with all creative endeavors, songwriting is a messy, imprecise craft; so please consider my (or any other) writing process as a starting point but do not feel beholden to it.

 I cannot say this enough: make sure you separate your drafting from revision!
 If you get caught up in “fixing” everything before you write it down, you are likely to psych yourself out and not finish anything.

-It’s fine to write lyrics to the tune of another song if you like; this is what we usually do in my songwriting workshops.
+It is fine to write lyrics to the tune of an existing song if you like; this is what we usually do in my songwriting workshops.
 If you do not play an instrument, you can sing your own lyrics to a karaoke version of the song.
-Be aware that there are rules about publishing songs with other people’s music, so do some research on that if you want to publish your work widely.
+Be aware that there are rules about publishing songs with other people’s music, so do some research on that before sharing your work widely.
 If the original song is old enough (pre-1925 as of this writing), you can do whatever you want with it.

 Keep some writing tools (a journal, laptop or tablet computer, etc.) nearby at all times, including when you sleep in case you wake up with an idea.
 Ideas should be written down now and evaluated later.

 Good writers also read a lot.
-If you want to write lyrics or poetry, find some poets whose work you enjoy (they need not be “great” poets) and immerse yourself in their work.
+If you want to write lyrics or poetry, find some poets whose work you enjoy (they need not be “important” poets) and immerse yourself in their work.
 Read it out loud!
-Some of my favorites are Rudyard Kipling, Robert Service, Wallace McRae, Ogden Nash, and Les Barker.
+Some of my favorites are Rudyard Kipling, Robert Service, Wallace McRae, Ogden Nash, Baxter Black, and Les Barker.
 Your taste will differ, of course.

-Here’s the most important thing: don’t take this (or any creative task, I think) too seriously.
+Here’s the most important thing: don’t take songwriting (or any creative task) too seriously.
 It’s okay to create junk!
 I spend most of my writing time doing exactly that.
 You are probably your own most severe critic, so see if you can get the negative voices in your head (“you can’t do this, you’re not good enough,” etc.) to shut up while you write.
 Try to make a deal with those voices by promising you’ll let them have a turn later when you are revising your work.